-For nearly 40 years, Fiona Broome has been an author, researcher and paranormal consultant.
+For over 30 years, Fiona Broome has been an author, researcher and paranormal consultant.

 She studies unexplained phenomena in everyday life.
 Her main focus has always been ghost research.
 (She also studies faeries and some crypto zoology, and – inadvertently, around 2009 – popularized the Mandela Effect concept.)